jschoeley/tricolore/cran-comments.md

 This is a re-submission of the package `tricolore` (https://cran.r-project.org/web/packages/tricolore/index.html) removed from CRAN on 2023-05-07 along with its dependency `ggtern`.
-As `ggtern` is available again, tricolore can return to CRAN as well.
+As `ggtern` is available again, `tricolore` can return to CRAN as well.
+NOTEs have been fixed.

 ## Test environments